Building regulations make sure that new building work is safe, healthy, accessible and energy efficient. They are separate from planning permission.

 Building regulations are legal requirements laid down by the government.
 The aim of the regulations is to achieve adequate standards for the construction of buildings.
 This includes health and safety, energy conservation and access and facilities for disabled people.
 The regulations apply to most building work, with a few exemptions.

 For most building projects, you'll need building regulations approval.

-You can also proceed with an application by filling out an electronic application form and email it, along with any attachments to firstname.lastname@example.org where we will process your application and contact you for payment if necessary.
+You can also apply by filling out an electronic application form and emailing it, along with any attachments to firstname.lastname@example.org where we will process your application and contact you for payment if necessary.

 Alternatively, you can download application forms relating to building regulations.

 You can view the relevant privacy notice in relation to how we will use your personal information which is held against your application.

 We aim to enforce the Building Regulations through our daily interventions on site and in our dealings with clients, however sometimes further more formal action is required.
 You can view our Building Control Enforcement Policy which explains this process in more detail.

 In most cases you will have to pay a fee when you apply for building regulation approval.
 Here is a list of our fees and charges which are inclusive of Value Added Tax.
 Please note that our fees and charges increased on 1 April 2022.
 Please contact email@example.com for ways to pay.

 Our fee table includes the Electrical Installations category for Certification of electrical works by non registered but suitably qualified competent persons.